AlaaKH123/Pipline-DevSecOps/README.md

 **Phase 2: Security**

 1. **Install SonarQube and Trivy:**
-    - Install SonarQube and Trivy on the EC2 instance to scan for vulnerabilities.
+    - Install SonarQube and Trivy on our ubuntu to scan for vulnerabilities.

         sonarqube
         ```